drhorelican/riemann-hypothesis-string-proof/README.md

 If you use this work, please cite our preprint:

-> PAvol Horelican, Jr. (2025). *A String-Theoretic Proof of the Riemann Hypothesis*. arXiv:XXXX.XXXXX [hep-th, math.NT].
+> Pavol Horelican, Jr. (2025). *A String-Theoretic Proof of the Riemann Hypothesis*. arXiv:XXXX.XXXXX [hep-th, math.NT].

 ## Installation & Usage